HLM: History

 The level of social construction did not significantly rise until minister Pierre Courant launched an ambitious plan in 1956, warranted by the increased rate of immigration from France's former colonies.
 Courant's plan had the goal of construction of at least 240,000 residences each year, and it was an unexpected success: from 1956 on, there were more than 300,000 new residences built annually, with a good number of them HLM.
 In 1964, there were 95,000 new HLM apartments.
 The residences were often constructed in large complexes, by le chemin de grue ("the way of the crane").
 The new, large apartment buildings were perfectly rectangular, to allow a crane to roll along a track and place components on both sides of the building simultaneously, saving both time and effort.

 The greatest increase in the number of HLMs came in the late 1960s and early 1970s, when many planned communities, or ZUP (zones à urbaniser en priorité: "priority urbanisation zones") were constructed.
 They were built mostly in the suburbs of Paris.
 A total of 195 ZUP were created, producing over two million new, mostly HLM, residences.

 The emphasis shifted to improving the standard of living in the residences already in existence.
 In 1968, for example, only 41% of the HLM apartments had toilet and sanitary facilities.
 By the end of the 1970s, the figure had risen to about 80%.
 New HLM sites, with more rooms per residence, were built in smaller cities and towns, and numerous programmes were launched to combat poverty, unemployment and delinquency in ZUP communities.
 In 2001, each HLM residence had, on average, 2.4 persons living in it (compared to 3.2 in 1954), four rooms (three in 1954), and 96% of all HLM apartments had toilet and sanitary facilities, compared to only 10% in 1954.

+According to a study by the Banque des Territoires in 2025, building new or renovated social housing seems impossible given the budgetary equation in France.